Andurdur/Chroma-Subsampling-Image-Compressor/README.md

    - **Description:**
      - Applies bit-width reduction (e.g., 8 bits → 4 bits per component) or palette indexing to Y, Cb, and Cr.
      - Intended to reduce memory footprint and downstream bandwidth.
-     - Current implementation is a no-op stub; hooking in a uniform‐quantization or k-means quantizer is left for future work.

 5. **Pixel Bundling (& Packetization)**
    - **Module:** `PixelBundle`